chef/chef-web-docs/chef_master/source/knife_azure.rst

    $ gem install knife-azure

-If the Chef Infra Client was installed from the `Chef Infra Client <https://downloads.chef.io/chef>`__ downloads page or any other method, run:
+If Chef Infra Client was installed from the `Chef Infra Client <https://downloads.chef.io/chef>`__ downloads page or any other method, run:

 .. code-block:: bash

    $ /opt/chef/embedded/bin/gem install knife-azure

-where ``/opt/chef/embedded/bin/`` is the path to the location where the Chef Infra Client expects knife plugins to be located.
+where ``/opt/chef/embedded/bin/`` is the path to the location where Chef Infra Client expects knife plugins to be located.

 Configuration
 ------------------------------------------------------